capri-xiyue/llm-d/guides/standalone-inference-scheduling/README.md

 - Ensure your cluster infrastructure is sufficient to [deploy high scale inference](../prereq/infrastructure)
 - [Create the `llm-d-hf-token` secret in your target namespace with the key `HF_TOKEN` matching a valid HuggingFace token](../prereq/client-setup/README.md#huggingface-token) to pull models.
 - Have the [Monitoring stack](../../docs/monitoring/README.md) installed on your system.
+- Have the [Gateway API Inference Extension CRD](../prereq/standalone/install-standalone-dependencies.sh) installed on your system

 ## Installation